rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 Restore `count_vowels` to its original form and rerun the test to see that `count_vowels` once again passes all of the assertions.

-> We simply un-comment out the block of code and rerun our test.
+> We simply un-comment the block of code and rerun our test.

 ```python
 # Restore the behavior of `include_y=True`